What To Know About The Shooting At An Arkansas Junior High School

 On Monday, the first day in-person learning restarted in Arkansas, one student was injured during a shooting at Watson Chapel Junior High School in Pine Bluff.
-According to the school district’s Facebook page, as of two hours ago, all district campuses remain in lockdown following the shooting, which the district described as an “isolated incident.”
+According to the school district’s Facebook page, as of yesterday afternoon, all district campuses remain in lockdown following the shooting, which the district described as an “isolated incident.”
 The Jefferson County Sheriff’s Department and the Pine Bluff Police Department are reportedly on the scene to “control the situation.”

 The shooting took place as students were changing classrooms to go to their next classes.
 Upon hearing gunshots, all students were abruptly moved to the gymnasium per protocol.